Film crew voiced complaints before fatal on-set shooting

 Hutchins’ husband Matthew Hutchins posted on social media to mourn his wife’s loss, ask for privacy for his family, and thank her friends and mentors at the American Film Institute, who he said “nurtured the success we had only just begun to see flourish.”

-The institute’s conservatory canceled cinematography classes Friday in response to Hutchins’ death and plans to hold a memorial.
+The institute’s conservatory canceled cinematography classes Friday in response to Hutchins’ death.

+At a vigil Saturday around 200 film crew workers gathered for a candlelight vigil as the sun set.
+They shared grief at the loss of one of their own, and fear of accidents on their own film sets.

+Several in attendance lit candles, held a moment of silence, read poetry and made brief comments including one testimonial to her artistic spark and generosity.

 Production on “Rust” was halted after the shooting.
 The movie is about a 13-year-old boy who is left to fend for himself and his younger brother following the death of their parents in 1880s Kansas, according to the Internet Movie Database website.